Priority Issues

 TCA believes that returning veterans and their families should have ready access to appropriate substance use and co-occurring screening and treatment services.

-Our country is on the verge of a crisis.
 There is an inadequate supply of workers trained in substance use treatment, including those specializing in the therapeutic community philosophy of treatment.
 This crisis is not unlike the nursing shortage, addressed by Congress.

 Over 30 years of research has demonstrated that individuals in recovery have a greater chance of maintaining their sobriety if they are employed in the workforce as productive members of society.